How Do I Stop Doom-Shopping During The Pandemic?

 Create time boundaries for scrolling

 You can schedule your social media time the way you would a workout or work meeting.
 For example, limit your scrolling to Friday afternoons.
 You might even go as far as deleting the app and only redownloading it on Friday afternoon.
 Or, use technology against technology — there are apps that stop you from continuing to scroll once you’ve reached a certain limit.
 If you prefer to be less rigid, you can set a timer.
 You know yourself best, so you know the best way to set your own boundaries.
-And if you’re not what the easiest way to hold yourself to a time limit is, now is the chance to explore different methods.
+And if you’re not sure what the easiest way to hold yourself to a time limit is, now is the chance to explore different methods.

 Advertisement